http4k/http4k-connect/ai/openai/README.md

 ```

 The http4k-connect OpenAI integration provides:
-- OpenAI API client
+- OpenAI API Client
 - Plugin SDK for developing [OpenAI plugins](https://platform.openai.com/docs/plugins)
-- FakeOpenAI server which can be used as testing harness for either API client or OpenAI plugins
+- FakeOpenAI server which can be used as testing harness for either API Client or OpenAI plugins

 ## OpenAI API connector